 Hello!
 Thanks for visiting my website!
-I have been a full-time children’s writer for over 20 years now, and I have written just over 100 books, including Danger Guys, The Secrets of Droon, Firegirl, Kringle, Postcard, Lunch-Box Dream, Underworlds, Goofballs, and many more.
+My name is Tony Abbott, and I have been a full-time children’s writer for over 20 years now — I have written just over 100 books, including Danger Guys, The Secrets of Droon, Firegirl, Kringle, Postcard, Lunch-Box Dream, Underworlds, Goofballs, and many more.
 My newest series is The Copernicus Legacy.
-I live and work in Trumbull, Connecticut, USA! (p.s.
+I live and work in Trumbull, Connecticut, USA! (n.b.
 Some people get confused–I am NOT the Prime Minister of Australia!
 That’s another guy with the same name!)
 I love to visit schools and speak at conferences as my writing schedule permits–click on the VISITS tab above for more info.

 OCTOBER IS COPERNICUS MONTH!

 On Tuesday October 7 THE COPERNICUS LEGACY #2: THE SERPENT’S CURSE will be published!
 It is my 99th book!
 Here’s the spectacular cover art by illustrator Bill Perkins:

 Next week I’ll be starting a new NATIONAL TOUR that will kickoff with a visit to the very wonderful RJ Julia Booksellers in Madison, Ct., as the first stop.
 That’s at 4pm.
 Here are the details.
 RJ Julia holds a special place in my heart, because it was the first store where The Copernicus Legacy was a STAFF PICK!
 Bookseller Serafina put this insightful note on my book:

 My two-week tour will take me from Connecticut to Rhode Island, Texas, New York, Georgia, and California, with lots of stops in between–including COMICON in New York City!
 Click Here for dates and times of all of the events!
 I may be coming to your town!